Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 <BlogPurpose/>

-## Facing Loss and Resilience: A Type 4's Response to Tragedy
+## Resilience Amidst Tragedy: Miley Cyrus's Response to Personal Loss

 One of the most poignant examples of Miley's Type 4 personality shining through adversity came in 2018 when she faced a significant personal loss.